 Completed DIY Ebike in the mountains

-See it climbing on YouTube.
+See the 2.0 version climbing on YouTube.

 We decided to convert each of our 20 year old bikes to a DIY electric bike.